 Rename all instances of “Customer” to “Collaborator.”

-[Insert screenshot and brief explanation here.]
+I used CREATE OR REPLACE VIEW to create a new view of the Customers table as Collaborators, with CustomerID replaced with CollaboratorID.
+The view is shown by the DESCRIBE statement.

 Create an output file of the required query results.
 Write an SQL statement to list the contents of the Orders table and send the output to a file that has a .csv extension.

-[Insert screenshot and brief explanation here.]
+I used the SELECT statement with INTO OUTFILE to send the contents of the Orders table into a CSV file named QuantigrationOrders.
+The new CSV file is shown in the upper left corner, in the file tree.